Understanding How Solar Financing Works Can Save You Money and Headaches When Buying or Selling a Home

 Yes, but canceling early usually incurs exorbitant termination fees.
 Most contracts force you to pay the projected remaining balance of the entire 25-year term in one lump sum, making outright cancellation financially unrealistic for most homeowners.

-Who is responsible for maintenance and repairs in a solar PPA?
+Who is responsible for solar energy system maintenance in a PPA?

 The solar developer owns the equipment, meaning they are completely responsible for all maintenance, repairs, and eventual removal.
 If an inverter fails or a panel breaks, they must fix it at zero additional cost to you.